pytorch/torchchat/docs/MISC.md

 We export the model with the export.py script.
 Running this script requires you first install executorch with pybindings, see [here](#setting-up-executorch-and-runner-et).
 At present, when exporting a model, the export command always uses the xnnpack delegate to export.
-(Future versions of torchchat will support additional delegates such as Vulkan, CoreML, MPS, HTP in addition to Xnnpack as they are released for Executorch.)
+(Future versions of torchchat will support additional delegates such as Vulkan, CoreML, MPS, HTP in addition to Xnnpack as they are released for ExecuTorch.)

 ### Running the model